MEXICAN FIESTA PARTY GAMES

 All Put (everyone places a token in the middle of the circle

 If there are only 2 tokens left in the middle then all players must add another token to the pile.
-Keep taking turns until a player has collected all the tokens and wins.
+Keep taking turns until 1 player has collected all the tokens and wins.

 Mexican Kick Ball

-This is a traditional game played in Mexican villages and is a great fiesta party outdoor game for teams and large groups of kids.
-The aim of the game is for each team member to kick a ball (no hands) around an obstacle course and the first team whereby all its members fully complete the course is the winner.
+This is a traditional game played in Mexican villages and is a great outdoor fiesta game for teams and large groups of kids.
+The aim is for each team member to kick a ball around an obstacle course and the first team to have all its members fully complete the course is the winner.
 Set the obstacle course to reflect the age of the kids.
 It could involve going round logs, tables and chairs, up a slide, around a tree, through a tunnel, kicking over a low net, through a paddling pool and so on.